mac-theobio/RSAomicron/README_TMB.md

 - try on real data and see how it works!
 - explore `tmb_ci.Rout` results (still a bit wonky?)
 - importance sampling? `tmbstan`? (will need more priors?)
+   - works, sort of, but we probably need priors on deltar, lodrop, logain to keep out of trouble

 ### cosmetic/cleanup